Ahsan-specs/Demo-git/README.md

 # Demo-git
-this is my first gti repo
+this is my first gti
+BY: Ahsan